Naangal (2025 film): Premiere

-Naangal was screened at several film festivals including, Rotterdam Film Festival, Mostra Sao Paulo International Film Festival, Jio MAMI Film Festival, and the Bengaluru International Film Festival.
+Naangal was screened at several film festivals including, Rotterdam Film Festival, Mostra São Paulo International Film Festival, Jio MAMI Film Festival, and the Bengaluru International Film Festival.

 Theatrical

 Naangal released in theatres on 18 April 2025 by S Subbiah of SSI Productions.

 Critical response

 Ashwin S of Cinema Express gave 4/5 stars and wrote "In this era where identity crises are rampant and parents are forced to be extremely careful regarding every decision they take with their children, Naangal takes a step back in time to the 90s, to show how even the most fundamental aspects like words and actions towards a child can impact their lives to a significant extent."
 Abhinav Subramanian of The Times of India gave 3/5 stars and wrote "Naangal is undeniably a thoughtfully crafted film, anchored by a strong central performance and the natural, subtle work from the three young actors playing the sons, all contributing to its distinct mood.
 It offers an unflinching look at a difficult upbringing."
 Gopinath Rajendran of The Hindu wrote "Naangal takes you on a trip down memory lane to your childhood days without assuring you that all of those memories would be pleasant.
 It is a profoundly personal work from a filmmaker who, with the title, tells the world that this is who they are without letting this chapter of life define them."